Rays vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

-- The Rays have played as the favorite in six of their past 10 games and have gone 5-1 in those contests.
+- The Rays have played as the favorite in seven of their past 10 games and won six of those contests.

-- In their last 10 games with a total, the Rays and their opponents are 6-3-1 when it comes to hitting the over.

 Rays Betting Records & Stats

-- Based on this game's moneyline, the Rays have an implied win probability of 69.2%.
+- The Rays have a 69.2% chance to win this game based on the moneyline's implied probability.

-- Tampa Bay has combined with opponents to hit the over on the total 81 times this season for an 81-65-5 record against the over/under.
+- Tampa Bay has played in 152 games with a set over/under, and have combined with its opponents to go over the total 81 times (81-66-5).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!